qchenevier/MBA_memoire/doc/reaction_organization.md

 **Dashboards:** Given the huge amounts of data from customers and employees becoming available, ExOs need a new way to measure and manage the organization: a real-time, adaptable dashboard with all essential company and employee metrics, accessible to everyone in the organization.
 Many ExOs are adopting the Objectives and Key Results (OKR) method.
 OKRs are the answer to two simple questions: Where do I want to go?
 (Objectives) How will I know I'm getting there?
 (Key Results to ensure progress is made).
 KPIs are determined top-down, while OKRs are determined bottom-up.
 Objectives are qualitative and Key Results are quantitative.
 OKRs are about the company's goals and how each employee contributes to those goals.
 Performance evaluations, which are entirely about evaluating how an employee performed in a given period, are independent of OKRs.
 Objectives are ambitious and should feel uncomfortable.
 Dashboards of value metrics, used in conjunction with OKRs, are becoming the de facto standard for measuring ExOs Dashboards are key for ExOs because growing at a rapid pace requires that instrumentation of the business, individual and team assessments be integrated and carried out in real time [@VanGeest2014].

 **Monitoring progress through KPIs:** Leaders need to ensure that a transparent set of metrics and KPIs are in place to constantly monitor and review progress towards that ambition.
 We monitor our progress through a transparent scorecard where everyone can see a quantified assessment of our progress and take actions against it [@Westerman2011].

+##### Business virtualization and Staff on demand

+The Speed of Supply Chain Orchestration: End-to-end visibility and ERP deployments have allowed companies to be more efficient.
+And, coupled with outsourcing of non-core activities to a network of partners, this has allowed companies to optimize their supply chains.
+In industries marked by fast changes in technology functionality, competitive advantage lies not in just announcing new products (first-mover advantage) but in ensuring the availability of new products on a global basis to capture the fast-mover advantage [@Bharadwaj2013].

+**Staff on Demand:** In any information-enabled business a large internal staff seems increasingly unnecessary, counterproductive and expensive [@VanGeest2014].

+Business virtualization: firms can reduce costs, increase agility, and boost quality by partnering with outside firms [@Gimpel2012].

+**Plug-and-play business models** As digital forces reduce transaction costs, value chains disaggregate.
+Amazon, for instance, offers businesses logistics, on-line retail "storefronts," and IT services [@Hirt2014].

 ### To rework